The Cross Section Newsletter:(A news publication of the High Plains Underground Water Conservation District No. 1) November 2025

 Waste Reminder

-Running lawn sprinklers during freezing weather is not only ineffective—it’s also wasteful.
+Running lawn sprinklers during freezing weather is not only ineffective, but it’s also wasteful.
 Water applied to frozen ground does not infiltrate the soil and often results in runoff.
 This runoff is classified as groundwater waste and is prohibited under Texas state law and HPWD rules.

 If you need assistance or have questions about preventing water waste, contact the High Plains Water District office at (806) 762-0181.